-On that day of accountability with the Master, may we all hear, "Well done, good and faithful servant.
+Brothers and sisters, may we all hear these words one day: "Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.
 Enter into the joy of your master."
+Don't put it off.
+Plan your giving!